2016 USRA Stock Car Rules

 6.6 From a point no further forward than one (1) inch behind the factory seam, rear of frame behind rear tires may be replaced in stock location with two (2) inch by three (3) inch steel tubing with ninety-five one-thousandths (0.095) wall thickness.
 Factory seam must remain visible.
 Must replace the same length of material removed.

 6.7 Motor must be in stock location.
-Fuel pump must remain in front of cross member, one and three-quarter (1.75) inches from cross member to center of fuel pump.
+For GM 1978-1987 metric frames with a Chevy motor, the fuel pump must remain in front of cross member, one and three-quarter (1.75) inches from cross member to center of fuel pump; With a Ford engine the back of the block can be no farther back than twenty-two and one-half (22.5) inches from front of cross member; With a Chrysler block, no more than twenty-one and three-quarter (21.75) inches.

 6.8 Unibody leaf spring cars may undersling the rear-end.
 Suspension components may not be mounted to bracing.